Egypt sends delegation to Israel, its latest effort to broker a cease-fire between Israel and Hamas

 The Israel-Hamas war was sparked by the Hamas' Oct.
 7 raid into southern Israel, in which militants killed around 1,200 people, mostly civilians, and took some 250 people as hostages.
 Israel says the militants are still holding around 100 hostages and the remains of more than 30 others.

-More than 34,000 Palestinians have been killed in the war, according to local health officials, around two-thirds of them children and women.
+More than 34,000 Palestinians have been killed in the war, according to the Health Ministry in Hamas-run Gaza, around two-thirds of them children and women.

+The ministry said Friday that the bodies of 51 more people killed in Israeli strikes had been brought to hospitals in the past 24 hours.

+Israel has reported at least 260 of its soldiers killed since the start of ground operations in Gaza.

 Mroue reported from Beirut, Rising reported from Bangkok.